FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 [@partenskyProchlorococcusAdvantagesLimits2010; @goerickeNovelNicheProchlorococcus2000] and even into anoxic oceans [@lavinNovelLineagesProchlorococcus2010], [@ulloaCyanobacteriumProchlorococcusHas2021; @garcia-robledoCrypticOxygenCycling2017a].
 Climate change is drastically altering the dissolved oxygen concentrations ([O~2~]) of our ocean waters.
 Research indicates that the oxygen minimum zones (OMZs) in the Pacific and Indian Oceans are expanding [@garcia-sotoOverviewOceanClimate2021; @buseckeDivergingFatesPacific2022] and that the levels of dissolved oxygen (O~2~) in our global oceans are generally decreasing [@matearLongtermChangesDissolved2003; @garcia-sotoOverviewOceanClimate2021], with significant decreases observed toward the poles [@helmObservedDecreasesOxygen2011].

-In chapter 2, we analyzed  growth rates to determine the viability of *P. marinus* MED4, a clade HLI ecotype found at depths near the ocean surface, *P. marinus* SS120, a clade LLIII ecotype found deep in the water column, and *P. marinus* MIT9313, a clade LLIV ecotype also found in deep oceans, under present day and hypothetical future niche conditions.
+We analyzed  growth rates to determine the viability of *P. marinus* MED4, a clade HLI ecotype found at depths near the ocean surface, *P. marinus* SS120, a clade LLIII ecotype found deep in the water column, and *P. marinus* MIT9313, a clade LLIV ecotype also found in deep oceans, under present day and hypothetical future niche conditions.
 We designed our study to account for light attenuation through ocean waters, recognizing that low light levels of the blue spectral waveband ultimately prevail in deep ocean waters [@morelAvailableUsableStored1978; @holtropVibrationalModesWater2021] and that the solar incidence angle also attenuates the photoperiod or hours of light exposure beneath the ocean surface.
 We also tested the growth response of *P. marinus* to varying [O~2~] under the matrix of light parameters to determine if *P. marinus* can cope with  diverse  ecosystem scenarios.